Spring and Autumn Period — Era of Great Philosophers and Intense Contention over Hegemony

 Bronze Tableware Fu of the Spring and Autumn Period — Shanghai Museum (Photo by Dongmaiying)

-Facts about the Spring and Autumn Period
+Spring and Autumn Period Facts

 -